Lordosis: Braces

 The Boston brace is a plastic exterior that can be made with a small amount of lordosis to minimize stresses on discs that have experienced herniated discs.
 In the case where Ehlers Danlos syndrome (EDS) is responsible, being properly fitted with a customized brace may be a solution to avoid strain and limit the frequency of instability.

 Tai chi

-While not really a 'treatment', the art of tai chi chuan calls for adjusting the lower back curvature (as well as the rest of the spinal curvatures) through specific re-alignments of the pelvis to the thighs, it's referred to in shorthand as 'dropping the tailbone'.
+While not really a 'treatment', the martial art of tai chi calls for adjusting the lower back curvature (as well as the rest of the spinal curvatures) through specific re-alignments of the pelvis to the thighs, it's referred to in shorthand as 'dropping the tailbone'.
 The specifics of the structural change are school specific and are part of the jibengong (essential technique) of these schools.
-The adjustment is referred to in tai chi chuan literature as 'when the lowest vertebrae are plumb erect...'
+The adjustment is referred to in tai chi literature as 'when the lowest vertebrae are plumb erect...'